 I support fairness for all Americans when it comes to their personal health care.
-I oppose the federal government meddling with the doctor-patient relationship by mandating what medical services will and will not be covered for senior citizens through Obamacare’s Independent Payment Advisory Board (IPAB).
+I oppose the Federal Government meddling with the doctor-patient relationship by mandating what medical services will and will not be covered for senior citizens through Obamacare’s Independent Payment Advisory Board (IPAB).
 The IPAB was repealed in February 2018 with the passage of the Bipartisan Budget Act.

 I believe in health care coverage for people with pre-existing conditions and in protecting and promoting access to health care for rural Americans.